 If you read this site much, you probably know I have a "guilty till proven innocent" attitude when it comes to new technology, particularly wireless technology.
 That's why it's no surprise to me (and hopefully no surprise to you), that they've discovered they can break into and steal cars that use wireless entry and ignition.Keyless Entry, Keyless Ignition, Oops, Physical Security

 You know a good way to spot a terrorist?
 Look for someone who looks and acts like one (like they do in Israel)!

 I know this ridiculous concept of banning profiling came out of the dark days of racism where people were profiles on things that didn't matter like the color of your skin.
 But that doesn't mean that profiling is wrong.

 So last night I get a phone call saying they're my bank and asking to verify information.
 As you should always do under such circumstances, I refused and asked for a number where I could call her back.
 When she provided it, I looked it up online, but found nothing.
-So I called the bank at a known ....
+So I called the bank at ....
 [Click here to read the rest of this post]Tags: Credit Cards

 The Federal Trade Commission proposed a new standard of privacy in American Industry recently: